 Gagging can be caused by lots of things.
 There are a few things that you can do to help.

-- Slow feeder bowls – If your cat eats very fast and you think this is why it’s gagging, invest in a slow feeder bowl.
+- Slow feeder bowls: If your cat eats very fast and you think this is why they are gagging, invest in a slow feeder bowl.
 It will make your cat slow down and take their time while eating.
-You could also look at using interactive feeders which provide mental stimulation and mimic natural predatory hunting behavior for cats.
+You could also look at using interactive feeders, which provide mental stimulation and mimic natural predatory hunting behavior for cats.

-- Hairball remedies – If hairballs are the main reason for gagging in your cat, there are lots of things out there that can help.
-Hairball pastes (which act as a lubricant for the hairball), hairball treats, and hairball food are all helpful.
-Regularly brushing your cat, particularly if they’re long-haired, can prevent some hairball issues.
+- Hairball remedies: If hairballs are the main reason for gagging in your cat, there are lots of things out there that can help.
+Hairball gels (which act as a lubricant for the hairball), hairball treats, and hairball food are all helpful.
+Regularly brushing your cat, particularly if they’re long haired, can prevent some hairball issues.

-- Toxins/foreign objects – Cat-proof your house as much as possible.
-Keep cleaning products locked away, avoid leaving string out, dispose of leftover food promptly, and ensure that there’s nothing poisonous or toxic that your cat may access (examples include lily plants, garlic, and onions).
+- Toxins/foreign objects: Cat-proof your house as much as possible.
+Keep cleaning products locked away, avoid leaving string out, dispose of leftover food promptly, and ensure that there’s nothing poisonous or toxic that your cat can access (examples include lily plants, garlic, and onions).

 Some cases of gagging might be resolved by using slow-feeding bowls or addressing hairball issues, but certain cases might be caused by more serious conditions.

-If your cat has suddenly started to gag and is clearly distressed, you need to see a veterinarian as soon as possible.
-Time is of the essence when it comes to foreign objects that are causing a blockage.
-The same goes for poison ingestion.
+If your cat has suddenly started to gag and is clearly distressed, see a veterinarian as soon as possible.
+Time is of the essence when it comes to poison ingestion or foreign objects that are causing a blockage.
 Your emergency vet will examine your cat and rule out common causes of sudden gagging/vomiting to reach a diagnosis.

 Most of us have heard a cat gagging at some stage.
 In a lot of cases, this can be caused by hairballs.
 However, gagging that is acute and severe can be a sign of a more urgent issue and needs veterinary attention.